ehealthsuisse/EPR-by-example/files/PIXFeed.md

 ```

 - the EPR-SPID with the OID of the ZAS in the *root* attribute, and the value in the *extension* attribute.

-*TODO*: EPR-SPID is missing in the above example

 The *custodian* element shall convey the OID of the provider organization in the *id* child element: